Walter Lini: Political career

 Lin̄i was instrumental in the NHNP changing its name to the Vanua'aku Pati (VP).
 He was elected Chief Minister following the VP's victory in the 1979 New Hebridean general election, and ascended to the position of Prime Minister upon Vanuatu's independence on July 30, 1980.

 Lin̄i went on to lead the VP to victory in the 1983 and the 1987 general elections.

 Lini suffered a stroke in 1987 but subsequently remained active in politics.

-Lin̄i's administration was very controversial in because of its ties with the Eastern Bloc, Libya, and other communist and socialist countries viewed with disdain by the United States and its staunch opposition to nuclear testing in the region.
+Lin̄i's administration was very controversial in the West because of its ties with the Eastern Bloc, Libya, and other socialist countries viewed with disdain by the United States and Europe, and its staunch opposition to nuclear testing in the region.
 He was the primary advocate of Melanesian socialism.
 Lini was a critic of Western market economies, arguing that they caused poverty in the Third World.
 Vanuatu was a part of the non-aligned movement.
 Vanuatu provided support to the Kanak indigenous independence movement in New Caledonia and was the only country in the region to support the independence of East Timor, then under Indonesian occupation, to self-determination.

 In 1988, President Ati George Sokomanu sought unsuccessfully to remove Lini from office.

 His term ended in 1991, due to factionalism within his party.
 He joined the National United Party, of which he was leader at the time of his death.

+He was later appointed deputy prime minister, minister of justice and minister of interior.

 He died of an illness in Vanuatu's capital Port Vila.

 Personal life

-His sister, Hilda Lin̄i, and brother, Ham Lin̄i, are also politicians in Vanuatu.
+His sister, Hilda Lin̄i, and brother, Ham Lin̄i, also served as politicians in Vanuatu.
 His sister Heather Lin̄i-Leo Matas was the first indigenous female lawyer in the country.